EmilStenstrom/django-components/README.md

 Once the server is up, it should be available at <http://127.0.0.1:8000>.

 To display individual components, add them to the `urls.py`, like in the case of <http://127.0.0.1:8000/greeting>

+## Development guides

+### Slot rendering flow

+1. Flow starts when a template string is being parsed into Django Template instance.

+2. When a `{% component %}` template tag is encountered, its body is searched for all `{% fill %}` nodes (explicit or implicit). and this is attached to the created `ComponentNode`.

+    See the implementation of `component` template tag for details.

+3. Template rendering is a separate action from template parsing.
+When the template is being rendered, the `ComponentNode` creates an instance of the `Component` class and passes it the slot fills.

+    It's at this point when `Component.render` is called, and the slots are rendered.